 In 2012, the electorate of Clare voted resoundingly (over 77%) to renew the parks millage for a period of ten years, from 2013-2022.
-The renewal and extension of this millage gave the City the ability and flexibility to plan larger projects with the knowledge that long range funding was secured, with the renewed millage estimated at producing an average of \$63,000.00 each year during the millage period.
+The renewal and extension of this millage gave the City the ability and flexibility to plan larger projects with the knowledge that long range funding was secured.
+The City intends on going for millage renewal during the 2022 elections and with that potential millage it would create about \$70,000.00 each year during the millage period to assist with parks and recreation projects.